GarrafaTati/web_project_4_ptbr_js/README.md

-# Projeto 4:  Around The US by Tati Garrafa
+# Project 4:  Around The US by Tati Garrafa

+This project was made as part of Practicum Brazil's Web Development Bootcamp

 **Description**